 Here are some ideas for your family’s goal setting:

-Get Outside.
+Get Outside

 The 1,000 Hours Outside movement appeals to many families as an encouragement to get kids (and their grown-ups!) off screens and outdoors.
 There are several printable trackers to make your progress easy to see.
 While 1,000 hours outside sounds nearly unattainable, it is not, and my family is living proof!
-Consider having lunch outside during warmer months, spending an extra half-hour in the backyard after school – these small changes helped us reach our goal, and can help you, too!
+Consider having lunch outside during warmer months and spending an extra half-hour in the backyard after school – these small changes helped us reach our goal, and can help you, too!

-Serve Your Community.
+Serve Your Community

 Learn more about volunteer opportunities for families.

-Read, then Watch.
+Read, then Watch

 Before both of my children were able to read chapter books, I would read them a book out loud, and a week or so after, we’d watch the movie together.
 You could choose to do this with one book/movie a month, a few throughout the year, or whatever fits your family’s schedule best.
 Some of our favorites were: Because of Winn Dixie, Charlotte’s Web, and Matilda.
 This family goal costs nothing, as we checked out both the books and movies from our public library.

-Explore Virginia State Parks.
+Explore Virginia State Parks

 Exploring our State Parks is an incredible (and affordable) way to see Virginia.
 Set a family goal to visit 5, 10, or more Virginia State Parks this year.
 As a motivator, join the TrailQuest Program and earn a pin for the first park you visit and every 5 parks after that.

-Commit to Quality Time.
+Commit to Quality Time

 Set a goal each month to do something specific together.
 For example, in January: have a family game night; February: bake together; March: make crafts together.
 To be sure you achieve your goal, choose a date in advance and commit to it – no matter what else comes up!